rcook/beginning-practical-haskell/part03.md

 ## Pattern matching

-Given `Colour` defined as a product type without using record syntax, how do we extract the component values?
+Given our previous definition of `Colour` as a product type without record syntax, how do we extract the component values?
 This is where "pattern matching" comes in.
 Pattern matching is a mechanism for _deconstructing_ Haskell values, so-called because the patterns mimic the _data constructor_ invocation used to construct the value initially.
 Consequently, the runtime representation of values of product types retain sufficient information to allow code to determine _how_ a value was constructed at runtime.

-There are two distinct places where you'll see pattern matching:
+There are two-and-a-half distinct places where you'll see pattern matching:

 * In function definitions, used to deconstruct function arguments
 * In `case` expressions, used to deconstruct arbitrary values

-> ***TODO:***
->
-> Similar to the first type of pattern matching, lambdas can also perform pattern matching in their argument lists.
+* Similar to function definitions, lambdas can also perform pattern matching on their argument

 ### Pattern matching in function definitions